-A new ban stops businesses from charging payment surcharges on credit, debit and prepaid card payments that are excessive.
+Businesses are banned from charging excessive payment surcharges on credit, debit and prepaid card payments.
 The ACCC will investigate consumer complaints and take enforcement action where necessary.

 When you pay a business using certain payment types, for example a credit card, the business incurs costs for processing the payment.
 These costs are usually paid by the business to its bank.
 Some businesses include these costs in the price they charge for their goods or services.
 Others pass the costs on as a payment surcharge.